ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 locator
 ```

 Tests whether the locator matches the given locator types (see [Locators](https://docs.citationstyles.org/en/stable/specification.html#locators)).
-Use “sub-verbo” to test for the “sub verbo” locator type.
+Use "sub-verbo" to test for the "sub verbo" locator type.

 ```
 position
 ```

 Tests whether the cite position matches the given positions (terminology: citations consist of one or more cites to individual items).
-When called within the scope of cs:bibliography, `position` tests “false”.
+When called within the scope of cs:bibliography, `position` tests "false".
 The positions that can be tested are:

-- “first”: position of cites that are the first to reference an item
+- "first": position of cites that are the first to reference an item

-- “ibid”/”ibid-with-locator”/”subsequent”: cites referencing previously cited items have the “subsequent” position.
-Such cites may also have the “ibid” or “ibid-with-locator” position when:
+- "ibid"/"ibid-with-locator"/"subsequent": cites referencing previously cited items have the "subsequent" position.
+Such cites may also have the "ibid" or "ibid-with-locator" position when:

   1. the current cite immediately follows on another cite, within the same citation, that references the same item